GerhardKling/Simulations/README.md

 ### [YouTube Video 5](https://youtu.be/339iI58ipOU)

 # V6: The Cox-Ingersoll-Ross Model in Python
 In a previous video, we developed the Rate class, which enables us to simulate interest rates using the Vasicek (1977) model.
 We will extend our class by adding a new method that uses the Cox-Ingersoll-Ross Model.
 The difference is in the stochastic volatility component, which is scaled by the square root of past interest rates.
-Hence, volatility increases in an environment with high-interest rates, which is in line with empirical evidence.
+Hence, volatility increases in an environment with high interest rates, which is in line with empirical evidence.

 ### [YouTube Video 6](https://youtu.be/V76Q38BkILI)

+# V7:

+# V8: